HarishKannaR/BloggerApp/README.md

+# Sample Blog Post App

-# README
+# Features:

-This README would normally document whatever steps are necessary to get the application up and running.
+* This sample blog_posts app allows autherised users to make CRUD operations to their respective blogs
+* See other user's comments on the blog show page
+* Authorized user can remove their comment as well
+* Used Devise for authentication
+* Used Pundit for authorization

 Things you may want to cover:

-* Ruby version
+* Ruby version - ruby-2.5.3
+* Rails version - rails-5.1.4

 * System dependencies
+  MySQL

 * Configuration

 * Database creation
+  * rails db:create

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  * rails db:migrate